JunoLab/JunoDocs.jl/docs/src/man/juno_frontend.md

 ## Interaction

 Juno.jl lets package developers interact with users via the Atom frontend.

+### `Juno.selector`

-For example, you can allow the user to select from a list of options:
+allows the user to select from a list of options:

 ```@docs
 Juno.selector